Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

-Unharmed!
-She was unharmed?
+Unharmed! the Human girl was unharmed?
 Who was this duo?
 When had human Mages become so capable at physical combat?!

 Ayxin willed away the sudden deluge of lightning.

-The bone mended, the feathers regrew, the tissues reconnected.
+The bone mended, the feathers regrew; her tissues reconnected.

 "But what?"
 Ayxin's words emitted grudgingly.
 Dragons respected the strong.
 This man was strong.
 Ayxin couldn't deny that.